 Geoffrey M. Zimmerman

-Successful strategies for equity compensation begin with identifying the role stock grants will play in your life, whether for retirement, college funding, or other goals.
-The greater the value of your grants, the more important this process becomes.
-This article provides helpful checklists of points to consider for three different types of investors.
+Planning for equity compensation begins with identifying the role stock grants will play in your life, whether for retirement, college funding, or other goals.
+This article offers points to consider for three different types of investors.

 Whether you are a novice or advanced investor, it can be hard to decide what to do with your company's stock grants.
 Should you exercise options now or wait?
 Should you hold company stock at vesting or sell it and reinvest?
 The study of behavioral economics and investor psychology offers insights that can help.